snakewaybackup/xcash-wallet/README.md

 https://pan.baidu.com/s/1GlLHcAthHJVwmxJL9d5zjg code:rivt

-If from China,can use this node to speed:xcash-china1.oiwm.com:18281|xcash-china2.oiwm.com:18281|xcash.oiwm.com:18281
+If from China,can use this node to speed: xcash-china1.oiwm.com:18281|xcash-china2.oiwm.com:18281|xcash.oiwm.com:18281

 # Xcash-Wallet